-American College of Obstetricians and Gynecologists
+American College of Obstetricians and Gynecologists (ACOG)

 In 2017, the ACOG noted that if a carrier couple (carriers for the same condition) is identified, genetic counselling is encouraged so that options such as preimplantation genetic diagnosis or prenatal diagnosis may be discussed.
-This guideline was reaffirmed in 2020 (ACOG, 2017).
+This guideline was reaffirmed in 2023 (ACOG, 2017).

 In 2020, the ACOG published a series of recommendations in their "ACOG Committee Opinion" Number 799.
+The committee opinion was reaffirmed in 2023.
 These recommendations are shortened for brevity and reported below: